underlost/underlost.xyz/README.md

-# Boredable
+# underlost.xyz

-A landing page for the Boredable app.
+A development lab that builds innovative web and mobile experiences.